As an Amazon Associate I earn from qualifying purchases.

 Very few people who sell fakes on eBay are unaware and most don’t feel comfortable outright scamming people.
 If you read carefully they’ll usually cover their butt somewhere in the description with something like, “I don’t have a certificate of authenticity but it feels really nice!”
 They’re telling you that it’s fake.

-Since selling fakes on eBay is actually not allowed, report such listings as counterfeits.
+Since selling fakes on eBay is actually not allowed, report such listings as counterfeits and protect your fellow shoppers.

 For some reason, people who produce fake items typically don’t make them perfect.
 They think that, in some perverse world, creating a fake that is less than perfect protects them from the law.
 Study the logos and tags very carefully and look for typos, incorrect fonts, logos that look slightly off, etc.